JuliaData/DataFrames.jl/docs/src/man/basics.md

 ### Basic Operations on Data Frames

-To access the columns of a data frame for reading directly (i.e. without copying) you can use one of the following syntaxes:
+To extract the columns of a data frame directly (i.e. without copying) you can use one of the following syntaxes:
 `german.Sex`, `german."Sex"`, `german[!, :Sex]` or `german[!, "Sex"]`.